arndtupb/multitreat/README.md

 ## Extend the TRR 266 Template for Reproducible Empirical Accounting Research to Multiple Coding Languages

-This repository extends [trr266/treat](<https://github.com/trr266/treat>) to multiple coding languages.
+This repository extends [**trr266/treat**](https://github.com/trr266/treat) to multiple coding languages.
 In particular, **code/stata** contains .**do-files** for conducting reproducible accounting research with Stata.
 It is showcased how to download data from Compustat via WRDS (using Stata 17 under Windows) & how to implement a causal research design when facing an (hypothetical) staggered adoption of a treatment among (randomly selected) firms. **doc** contains a **Quarto Markdown file** (stata_paper.qmd) that ties the output from Stata to a scientific paper.
 You can use the .qmd-file as template for any of your upcoming paper projects.

-### How to
+### How to Build

 -   **Stata 17**: The software is developed under **Windows** and requires a Windows environment to run successfully.

+    -   **Working Directory**: I suggest that you copy the path to the repository ["C:\\....\\multitreat"] on your local drive to **01_setup_build.do**.
+Otherwise, the code will respectively run in case you opened the .dofile with a double click (Stata neither knows project-files nor where .dofiles are stored).

-    -   **Packages**: you will need to install some of the many excellent user written packages for Stata.
-These packages (and the way of how to install them from ssc) are highlighted at the first lines of **01_setup.do** but will not run automatically.
+    -   **Packages**: You will need to install some of the many excellent user written packages for Stata.
+These packages (and the way of how to install them from ssc) are highlighted at the first lines of **01_setup_build.do** but will not run automatically.

     -   Access to data from **WRDS** requires a user account and a (institutional) subscription to the Compustat database.
 Enter your **user credentials** to **config.csv**.
 Note that config.csv is included in .gitignore, so that your confidential data are excluded from being pushed to the repository.
+Never push credentials to GitHub (there is no way to undo this!).

     -   Access to WRDS requires Stata 17 & a **JBDC driver**, which you must install separately.
-Please refer to 02_connect_wrds.do for further information.
+Please refer to 02_connect_wrds.do or **01_setup_build.do** for further information.

 -   **Quarto**: You can knit the .qmd-file from doc (**paper_stata.qmd**) once you carried out the analyses at code/stata.
 A future version of this repository is scheduled to build the respective dependencies right away.
 Even if you don't work with R & RStudio in your research projects, you should want to install it at your PC.